CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 In `stream_compaction/efficient.cu`, implement
 `StreamCompaction::Efficient::scan`

-All of the text in Part 2 applies.
+Most of the text in Part 2 applies.

 * This uses the "Work-Efficient" algorithm from GPU Gems 3, Section 39.2.2.
+* This can be done in place - it doesn't suffer from the race conditions of the naive method, since there won't be a case where one thread writes to and another thread reads from the same location in the array.
 * Beware of errors in Example 39-2.
-* Test non-power-of-two sized arrays.
+* Test non-power-of-two-sized arrays.

+Since the work-efficient scan operates on a binary tree structure, it works best with arrays with power-of-two length.
+Make sure your implementation works on non-power-of-two sized arrays (see `ilog2ceil`).
+This requires extra memory
+- your intermediate array sizes will need to be rounded to the next power of two.

 ### 3.2.
 Stream Compaction